dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 Protocol "fan angles"
 ---------------------
 This protocol measures hatchling tracks.
-The operator will require a hand-held compass (and knowledge how to use it), a length reference (e.g. wooden folding ruler), in addition to the marked chopping board (for egg counts) and nest tags (optional).
+The operator will require a hand-held compass (and knowledge how to use it), a length reference (e.g. wooden folding ruler).

 If you come across hatchling tracks but cannot locate the nest they hatched from, ignore them and proceed the survey.

 If you come across a hatched nest with visible hatchling tracks:

-* Species: OK to keep at unknown (unless identifiable hatchlings are found)
+* Species: OK to keep at unknown (unless identifiable hatchlings are found).
-* Type: "nest, hatched"
+* Type: "nest, hatched".
-* Other measurements as applicable (disturbance, nest tags, eggs, hatchlings)
+* Other measurements as applicable.
 * Fan angles measured:
-  * "No" if fewer than 10 tracks are visible, record the nest as mark the nest with a nest tag and monitor the nest daily.
+  * "No" if fewer than 5 tracks are visible, record the nest as mark the nest with a nest tag and monitor the nest daily.
   * "No" if there is more than one other hatched nest within a 5 m radius and hatchling tracks overlap.
-  * "Yes" if there are more than 10 clearly visible hatchling tracks.
+  * "Yes" if there are 5 or more clearly visible hatchling tracks.

 Screen "Hatchling track fan angles":